 The “Hot & Cold” game uses verbal communication and vocal tone to help your dog find a hidden treat or toy.
 Hide a treat when your dog is not looking.
 Use a calm tone for colder if your dog moves away from the hidden treat.
 Use a more excited tone for “hotter” as your dog gets closer to the hidden treat.
 This game increases listening skills.
 It also helps build the special “language” shared by you and your dog.

 Let your dog figure out how to pull a string to get a treat.
-Tie a ribbon or small rope to a treat and hide it under a small platform or piece of furniture, far enough back he cannot reach the treat with his mouth or paw.
+Tie a ribbon or small rope to a treat and hide it under a small platform or piece of furniture, far enough back so they cannot reach the treat with their mouth or paw.
 Encourage your dog to investigate and see how long it takes for him to tug on the string to retrieve the treat.
 Reasoning skills are essential for developing puppies and older dogs alike.
 Successful problem solving is also a big confidence booster.

 Use plastic storage bowls that nest inside each other, either ones that are the same size or ones that go from large to smaller.
 Place a treat in the bottom container, then place the second container on top.
 Continue layering treats and containers.
 Include one treat in the top, open container to get your dog started.
 Be sure to do this under supervision so your dog does not try to eat the plastic containers.
 You can work up in level to make this more difficult, by adding more containers as your dog figures out each level.